-Often beginning a Language Analysis essay can be tough.
+Often, beginning a Language Analysis essay can be tough.
 How do you start?
 Do you even need to write an introduction?
 There are many answers to these questions- some say that because an introduction is not explicitly worth any marks, you don’t need to bother.
-However, an introduction can be a great way to organize your thoughts and make sure you set up your analysis properly…as long as you don’t waste a lot of time writing unnecessary sentences.
-For a detailed guide on Language Analysis including how to prepare for your SAC and exam, check out our Ultimate Guide to VCE Language Analysis.
+However, an introduction can be a great way to organise your thoughts and make sure you set up your analysis properly…as long as you don’t waste a lot of time writing unnecessary sentences.
+For a detailed guide on Language Analysis, including how to prepare for your SAC and exam, check out our Ultimate Guide to VCE Language Analysis.

-To do this, you can use a simple, easy to remember formula that will help you to identify the key aspects of the piece very early on, and will show your examiner that you know exactly what you’re talking about- all you have to do is to remember the acronym "CDFASTCAT”.
+You can use a simple, easy to remember formula that will help you to identify the key aspects of the piece very early on, and this will show your examiner that you know exactly what you’re talking about- all you have to do is to remember the acronym "CDFASTCAT”.

 Here is a breakdown of each aspect and its importance:

-Date: This gives the article a wider context, and helps the audience to understand why the author may have a certain viewpoint.
-It is also good practice to properly reference the article in your analysis, which includes the date, author, source, and title.
+This gives the article a wider context, and helps the audience understand why the author may have a certain viewpoint.
+It is also good practice to properly reference the article in your analysis, which includes the date, author, source and title.

 The source of a text can influence your understanding of the audience.
-For example: an article written on a blog about gardening is likely to have a different audience than a financial journal.
+For example, an article written on a blog about gardening is likely to have a different audience to a financial journal.
 Including the source is also an important so that the article is properly referenced.

 Identifying the author’s contention can be the most difficult aspect of Language Analysis for many students.
-The trick is to ask yourself the question “What is the author’s argument?”
-If you want to break it down even further, try asking: “What does the author want to change/why/what is it like now/what do they want it to be?”
+The trick is to ask yourself the question 'What is the author’s argument?'
+If you want to break it down even further, try asking 'What does the author want to change/why/what is it like now/what do they want it to be?'

-Tone: You should not include a tone word in your introduction as the author’s tone will shift throughout the text.
-However, identifying the tone early is important, and so you can later acknowledge any tonal shifts.
+You should not include a tone word in your introduction as the author’s tone will shift throughout the text.
+However, identifying the tone early on is important so that you can later acknowledge any tonal shifts.

-Picture: Often articles will include some sort of graphic; it is important that you acknowledge this in your introduction and give a brief description of the image - enough so your analysis can be read and understood on its own.
+Often, articles will include some sort of graphic; it is important that you acknowledge this in your introduction and give a brief description of the image - enough so your analysis can be read and understood on its own.
 The description of the image is the equivalent of an embedded quote from an article; both are used to provide evidence to support your analysis.

-If you follow this, hopefully your Language Analysis introductions become easy to write, straight to the point, and full of all the most important information - good luck! ☺
+If you follow the CDFASTCAT approach, your Language Analysis introductions will become easy to write, straight to the point and full of all the most important information - good luck! ☺